Essential Conversations To Have With Your GF Before You Propose

 Regardless of your gender, proposing is a big deal.
 So, if you feel like you want to propose, propose when the time is right.
 It might also help to get some creative proposal ideas since you’re initiating a marriage in a non-traditional way.
 For example, call a toast, propose in a romantic setting, and have exciting plans afterward.

-What’s a synonym for proposing?
+What’s a synonym for 'propose'?

 Whether you’re developing your plan to propose marriage, writing your wedding vows, or working on a breakthrough, it helps to know some synonyms for the official propose definition.
 That’s because words carry a lot of weight, and you don’t want the wrong meaning to come through.